tulliopimentel/tulliopimentel/README.md

 ### Hello, world! 👋

-- 🔭 I’m currently working on Backend with Java, Spring Boot, SQL, and GIT
+- 🔭 I’m currently working on Backend with Python, AWS and GIT
 - 🌱 I’m currently a Junior Java Backend Developer
 - 📫 How to reach me: https://www.linkedin.com/in/tulliopimentelbarbosa/